A Toothache, Sinus Infection, and Intense Discomfort – Our Dentists in Lincoln, NE Can Help

 Drying of the soft tissues in the mouth during mouth-breathing with a stuffy nose can cause plaque to form more quickly on the teeth.
 Saliva naturally helps keep our teeth clean, so when the mouth is dry this creates an area where more plaque can accumulate along the gum-line.
 This contributes to gingivitis and gum irritation.

-What is the best antihistamine for ragweed allergy?
+What is a good antihistamine for ragweed allergy?

-Zyrtec, Allegra, and Claritin are all great options you can try to help reduce your allergy symptoms.
+Zyrtec, Allegra, and Claritin are all great options you can try to help reduce your seasonal allergy toothache symptoms.

 What are some natural home remedies for dealing with ragweed allergies?